Kundhan007/video_edit_GPT/README.md

         - return video component of the video audio is removed
     - def combine_video_audio(video_mp4, new_audio)
         - return combined video and audio

+# request handling functions:
+    - def video_audio_upload():
+        - post request that will take the video
+        - post request that will take the audio